 Fish mint is a culinary herb used in many Asian cuisines, and also an invasive weed.
-Find out what to do with it, whether you want it in your garden or not.
+Find out what to do with fish mint, whether you want it in your garden or not.

 What is fish mint?

-Fish mint (Houttuynia cordata), also known as chameleon plant, lizard tail, and rainbow plant, is a herbaceous perennial plant native to Southeast Asia, China, Korea and Japan.
+Fish mint (Houttuynia cordata), also known as chameleon plant, lizard tail, fish wort, and rainbow plant, is a herbaceous perennial plant native to Southeast Asia, China, Korea and Japan.

 The has broad heart-shaped leaves with prominent veins, and small white flowers which appear in early summer.
 The plants grow to around 3 feet in height and width.

-It is used in many Asian cuisines as a leafy vegetable or a fresh herb.
+The leaf is used in many Asian cuisines as a vegetable or fresh herb, and fish mint root can also be eaten.
 It has an unusual flavor reminiscent of fish (hence the name).

 If you plan on cultivating it, I would recommend planting it in a container to keep it more easily under control.
 Otherwise you might find it popping up all over your garden.